Reel

 Yes.
 Apps like Reel turn your iPhone into a multi-track recorder.
 You can record up to 4 independent tracks, overdub layers, and mix them together into a finished song.

-What sample rate does the iPhone record at?
+What sample rate and bit depth does Reel record at?

-The built-in iPhone microphone records at 48kHz mono.
-With a USB audio interface you can record stereo at up to 96kHz in 32-bit float.
+Reel records every project in 32-bit float end to end.
+The built-in iPhone microphone captures at 48kHz mono, and Reel converts it to 32-bit float for the project.
+With a USB audio interface you can record stereo at up to 96kHz, natively in 32-bit float when the interface supports it.

 Do I need a USB audio interface to use Reel?